Do I need to pay a Service Charge?

 - Property management - management of shared areas including cleaning and gardening contracts.

 - Anti-social behaviour support.

-We do not insure the contents of your flat.
+Please note: We do not insure the contents of your flat.
 You must arrange your own contents insurance cover.
-For more details on our service charge please refer to the We can explain our service charges brochure.